-UC Davis School of Medicine 2017 Secondary Application Essay Questions:
+UC Davis School of Medicine 2018-19 Secondary Application Essays Questions:

-1. Discuss any elements of your application that you feel might be concerning to the Admissions Committee.
-500 characters
+Discuss any elements of your application that you feel might be concerning to the Admissions Committee.

 Here the admissions committee would like to see how accurately you can identify and address any weaknesses in your application.
 If it is challenging for you to identify any issues, it may be useful to have an advisor or medical school consultant review your application with you to select an appropriate topic to cover.
 The best responses will be those that are accurate and that have already been addressed so that you can end this essay on a high note.

-Using the list you created above, organize it—starting with the weakest connections and ending on the strongest.
+Using the list you created, organize your answer—starting with the weakest connections and ending on the strongest.
 They want to accept applicants who will stay in these areas to practice after medical school.
 Statistically, those applicants who are from these communities and who have years of community service in them are most likely to return after their education to live and work.
 Emphasize both of these things if you have them in your background.
 If you have never visited this part of the country, it may not be a good idea to apply.

-If you would like professional guidance with your UCD School of Medicine application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for the UCDSOM application materials.
+If you would like professional guidance with your UC Davis School of Medicine application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for UCDSOM’s application materials.